A+

 Cost Of Living Quick Facts

-• The cost of living in Wickliffe is equal to the Ohio average
+• The cost of living in Wickliffe is 3% higher than the Ohio average

 • Ohio general sales tax is 13% higher than the national average